addyyang/addyyang.github.io/README.md

 ### Methods
 #### Data Preprocessing Methods
 + **Data cleaning** will ensure that our data is free of outliers or incorrect data: a necessary precaution given we will be sourcing our data from the internet.
+Methods in the Pandas library, like dropna() and drop_duplicates(), will allow us to do this effectively.
-+ We will use **feature transformation** to place higher emphasis on features that likely have a greater impact on delays, like precipitation.
++ We will use **feature transformation** to place greater emphasis on features that likely have a greater impact on delays, like precipitation, and limit the impact of skewed data.
+For example, we may use the log transformation technique from scikit-learn to normalize right-skewed distributions.
-+ We will use **dimensionality reduction** to ensure that the size of our dataset is not too large to work with, but conisdering the impact of eliminating features on the accuracy of our model \[2\].
++ We will use **dimensionality reduction** to prevent overfitting and ensure that the size of our dataset is not too large to work with, while still considering the impact of eliminating features on the accuracy of our model \[2\].

 #### ML Algorithms/Models (supervised only)
 + **Gradient-boosted decision trees** are a popular and effective model for flight delay predictors, and are suitable for our project because of their high accuracy, and ability to provide useful insight on which features contribute heaviest to flight delays \[3\]